msherif4/kodo/doxygen/groups.md

       This type of symbol id is produced by the
       \link kodo::random_uniform_symbol_id<SuperCoder>  class.
-      However for efficiency reasons you may want to limit the amount of data transmitted between an encoder and decoder by transmitting an smaller id.
+      However for efficiency reasons you may want to limit the amount of data transmitted between an encoder and decoder by transmitting a smaller id.
       One example of this is to use the \link seed_symbol_id which only transmits the seed for the pseudo-random number generator used to generate the coding coefficients.